Does the process of learning the complex Chinese language feel like total chaos?

 During your practice, keep an ongoing list of new words you encounter.
 At the end of each session, make flashcards with these words until they are in your memory.
 Flashcards are great to pull out during any downtime you may have on the way to work, a lunch break, during exercise, etc. You can always start with a category list, however, using words you already have heard will help engrave them in your brain.

 But perhaps you’ve already tried flashcards and they didn’t work.
 Maybe it took too long for you to create them, or you felt like you were doing rote memorization without enough context.
-In that case, you might be interested in the FluentU app.
+In that case, you might be interested in the FluentU app from the iTunes or Google Play store.
 The FluentU app has interactive flashcards that let you learn with examples and captions from real-world videos.
 You’ll never have to make a flashcard again, and it’ll be easier to remember and learn words better.
 You can see what I mean here.

 Below, you will now discover the four essential elements.
 We have transformed these elements into actions that you can start doing today to improve your Chinese faster than ever.
 Take a look!